Where did the Easter Bunny come from? | 3 Easter crafts for kids

-We’ve created printable templates for you, so there’s no need to struggle perfecting your carrot and bunny designs!
+Liked the Easter Bunny story?
+We’ve created printable templates, so you can decorate your home with it and don't have to struggle perfecting your carrot and bunny designs!

 Once you’ve printed your template designs, you can go ahead and carefully cut them out.
 Younger children might need some help with this part.
 Tip: be extra careful when cutting around the trickier details (i.e. bunny ears and carrot leaves) because you might accidentally snip them off!